pingcap/tiflash/README.md

 ## Build TiFlash

-TiFlash supports building on the following hardware architectures:
+TiFlash can be built on the following hardware architectures:

-- x86-64/amd64
+- x86-64 / amd64
 - aarch64

 And the following operating systems: